Lesson video

 Many people consider that a problem.

-People have to rely on priests to interpret the Bible, and this is especially problematic if the priests don't really fully understand the Bible themselves.
+And this is especially problematic if the priests don't really fully understand the Bible themselves.

-And the reason being is of course, that parish priests were not always educated enough to be able to properly explain the Bible's teachings, and their grasp of Latin could be poor at best.
+And the reason being is of course, that parish priests were not always educated enough to be able to properly explain the Bible's teachings and their grasp of Latin could be poor at best.

 And church services were essentially meaningless to the vast majority of the congregation.